Our cooking expert likes this sifter's familiar, old-fashioned style.

 Gets rid of lumps and helps make cakes lighter and fluffier.
-Lid will keep flour from flying out.
-Bottom cover for storage in pantry.
+The lid will keep flour from flying out.
+Includes a bottom cover for storage in the pantry.

 The lids do not always fit very tightly.

 Sifts quickly with ease.
 Has a 5-cup capacity.
 BPA-free material.
 Stainless steel mesh screen for sifting.
-Screen is easy to remove for cleaning.
+The screen is easy to remove for cleaning.

-Gap between cup and screen lets in flour without sifting.
+Gap between the cup and the screen lets in flour without sifting.

 It does not have a lid.